connordominik1/connordominik1.github.io/index.md

 Papa

 You have been a major support in my entire life, and especially in my pursuit of higher education.
 It was always one of the major pushes: get to the Scout rank of ‘Eagle Scout’ and get a degree.
 Perhaps this was already fulfilled with my associates degree?
 Well, oops!
 I have a bachelor's now too!
 Throughout my education, it was important for all of your kids to seek improvement.
 I vividly remember my struggles in elementary school, spending hours and hours at the kitchen table, struggling with math assignments.
 It was tough.
 I also remember hearing about the parents of my classmates, who would ground their children if they ever brought home a ‘B’.
 My situation was different.
 Instead of using punishment and fear tactics to ‘scare’ children into performing better, you offered a reward.
 If I could bring home straight C’s, I would get a crisp $100.
 And oh boy, was that one of the hardest things I ever worked for at that age.
 But it worked.
 I finally performed at a level most people would consider ‘barely passing’.
 All of this is to say that you were a major contributor of academic challenge in my life.
 The D’s meant that I had to try harder, and the B’s could become A’s, as long as I tried harder.
 The finish line was never the final goal, as a high school diploma was quickly followed by enrollment at a community college, and today, I have earned this bachelor’s degree.
 I doubt I would have done so if it wasn’t for you.
 So, thank you for the pushes that helped me discover what my limits are, and which ones can be overcome.
 I love you, Papa

 ---

+# Ian

+Ian.

+Wether you know it or not, you were instrumental in my attainment of this degree.
+I followed closely in your footsteps throughout my years in public education.
+I remember in high school; Zach took on the intimidating and crazy difficult IB program.
+You took on what I thought was much more approachable, a few AP classes along side General ed classes.
+Because of you, I took AP Earth Science and had an absolute blast.
+It helped that you left a positive impact on the teacher, and I rode that wave of good reputation.
+In fact, a lot of the teachers responded positively to my presence because of the reputation you earned.
+3rd grade, 6th grade, the yearbook teacher in 8th grade, and the science teacher in 12th.
+You have been helping me this whole time without realizing it, and I really appreciate it.
+Just like Zach, you also had a task that I know I didn’t make easy on you: making sure I was ready for school.
+I vividly remember you throwing stuffed animals at me to wake me up for elementary school, and then coming out of the shower with me still in bed, usually sleeping again.
+I know I caused you quite a bit of trouble with my stubbornness.
+But it never seemed to tarnish our relationship.
+You never got fed up with me being difficult, and deep down, you always kept me in your care.
+Of course, there were squabbles and arguments, and I remember after a particularly challenging disagreement, I went outside to cool off and remove myself.
+Despite us being unhappy with each other, you still went outside to bring me inside, as you were concerned with the cold temperature outside.
+Even when frustrated with me, you still cared a lot.

+You were also the one closest to my age, experiencing the same challenges.
+So, every question I had regarding my journey of growing up, went to you.
+Girls, puberty, education goals, life goals, everything was fielded through you.
+You were the one I was comfortable with, who I emulated, who I knew had life experience and would be patient with my questions.
+And I love you SO much for that.
+Zach was living in a more mature age bracket, and none of my friends had a similar lifestyle.
+You were my number one when it came to growing up, and you were the one showing me the way through school.

+Even in the realm of friendships, you had my back.
+Sure, i had Collin, and occasionally Patrick.
+But you always had so many more friends coming over to the house.
+Every single time people were over there for you, you made sure I was having a blast too.
+You could have made the annoying little brother go play somewhere else, or just been less interested in my involvement.
+Instead, I was always in the rotation for the video games.
+Halo, Golden Eye, Medal of Honor, CTR… you made sure I got a turn and that no one was ganging-up on me.
+I remember you even taught me how to do the sword-cancels and how to enter the cheat codes.
+You were invested in how I was perceived by your friends, and as a result, your friends quickly became my friends.
+Morgan, Ricky, P-Man, Charles, Thomas… all of these people never would have been in my social circle if it wasn’t for you and what you have done for me.

+Ian, you have always cared about my physical health, my social health, and my emotional health.
+I never asked for any of this, and it shows just how great of a person you are.
+You mean an incredible amount to me, and it goes without saying that you are an unmeasurably great influence in my life.
+You didn’t have a chance to make my bachelor’s degree easier for me, but you did something even better.
+You made my entire life easier.
+This accomplishment I am celebrating would not have happened if you weren’t in my life.
+Thank you, Ian.
+I love you SO much, and I wish to personally thank you for being my brother.
+You’re the best. <3

+---